Price Of Diamonds: Who Determines And Controls The Trade? 💎

-2) when you can manage supply, you can stimulate demand and re-set price parameters.
+2) When you can manage supply, you can stimulate demand and re-set price parameters.

 The only factor the de Beer family couldn’t control at this point, however, was human behaviour.
 People didn’t really know about diamonds at this point in time.
 They didn’t want them and weren’t willing to pay a high price for them because they didn’t value them.

-They saw that the economic law of supply and demand did not apply to diamonds, so they created one of the best illusions of all time: They created a B2C marketing strategy based on fundamental pricing and human principles to stimulate pretty much overnight demand for diamonds:
+They saw that the economic law of supply and demand did not apply to diamonds, so they created one of the best illusions of all time: They created a B2C marketing strategy based on fundamental pricing and human principles to stimulate pretty much overnight demand for diamonds.

 Firstly, they perpetuated the illusion that diamonds were rare.
-They understood that people valued things were rare – so the de Beer Consolidation positioned diamonds as a scarce commodity while maintaining a tight control of the release of de Beer diamonds into the public domain.
+They understood that people valued things that were rare – so the de Beer Consolidation positioned diamonds as a scarce commodity while maintaining tight control of the release of de Beer diamonds into the public domain.